Change as a catalyst for security

 4. A significant volume of organizational change.

-to modify projects, ensuring that opportunities to improve security are incorporated.
+5.Operational flexibility and creativity to modify projects, ensuring that opportunities to improve security are incorporated.

 6. Continuous improvement: once a change has been made, capture and replicate it.
 And just as important: make sure that subsequent change in these environments do not reopen old vulnerabilities.